How to Build a Shower Niche (DIY Tutorial)

 • Waterproof the niche and surrounding wall

-Basement bathroom before renovation with beige shower surround, outdated tile, and a small window inside the shower wall.
+Basement bathroom before renovation with beige shower surround, outdated tile, and an awkward window in the shower wall

 Tools You’ll Need to Build a Shower Niche